-Past award winners have included health care plans, health care providers, and public health and community-based organizations.
-Many types of organizations can demonstrate leadership and excellence through their efforts to build, scale and sustain coordinated community asthma care systems.
-You can learn more about the variety of past award winners and explore past winners’ exemplary work, including some of the distinguishing features that helped their applications standout, in our Awards Winners Hall of Fame.
+Past award winners have included health plans, health care providers, and public health and community-based organizations.
+Many types of organizations demonstrate leadership and excellence through their efforts to build, scale and sustain coordinated community asthma care systems.
+You can learn more about the past award winners' exemplary work, including some of the distinguishing features that helped their applications stand out, in the Award Winners Hall of Fame.

 The key to winning the award is to demonstrate that your organization’s leadership has helped to build a community asthma care system that—

 - Includes a robust environmental component;

 - Embodies the key drivers of program effectiveness—as described in the Change Package;

 - Promotes the integration of NIH EPR-3 Guidelines throughout the continuum of care; and

 Your application needs to address three areas that are assessed (presented on the tabs below):

 Our priorities when evaluating applications for award are described on each tab: Comprehensive Asthma Management, Getting Results—Evaluation, and Sustainability.
 Your responses across the three application areas will be assessed against the described criteria, which are designed to identify national leaders.
 Be sure to highlight features that are innovative and distinguish your program's approach.
 You may receive up to 5 bonus points for distinguishing features.